 While live-action can be more expensive and complex to execute, audiences often favor this kind of production for its tangibility.
 If you have the resources for it, hiring actors and cinematographers can go a long way.

-However, animation can explain and illustrate certain complex ideas in ways that live-action productions simply can’t.
-If you have limited resources, you can also create some intense visuals that don’t cost a lot of money.
+However, animation can illustrate certain complex ideas in ways that live-action productions simply can’t.
+If you have limited resources, you can also create some intense visuals that don’t cost money.

 If you’re selling software, you should also consider screencasting your onboarding/demo videos for new users.
 In some demo videos, you can also integrate animation, live-action, and screencasts for a combined effect.

-Voiceover narration does well for explainer videos because audiences can take in both an auditory and visual messages simultaneously.
-You can also have actors speak to the audience directly, however doing this does create a certain deadpan style.
+Voiceover narration does well for videos because audiences can simultaneously take in both an auditory and visual message.
+If you prefer, you can have actors speak to the audience directly.
+However, doing this does create a certain deadpan style.
 Just be sure it fits with the goals of the project.

 No matter the variation, it’s best to keep startup videos simple.
 While it may seem like you’re giving the audience more to chew on, too much auditory or visual information won’t be absorbed.
 It can also disengage your audience.